-The final exam will normally contribute 30% towards your final grade.
-If your final exam score is lower than all of your midterm scores, it will count 15% towards your final grade.
-Taking the final exam is required to pass this class.
-It will be given on Wednesday, December 9, 7:00 am - 9:00 am (or online on that day).
+If your final exam score is higher than your second lowest midterm score, it will contribute 50% towards your final grade.
+If it is lower than your second lowest midterm scored, it will contribute 25% towards your final grade.
+It will be given in person in our usual classroom on Thursday, December 9, 9:15 am - 11:15 am.
 By registering for this class, you are saying that you are able to take the final exam at this date and time.
 If due to unforeseen circumstances such as illness or family emergency you are unable to take the final exam at the scheduled time and date, please contact me as soon as possible.
 In such circumstances, you will need to take an incomplete for the class and arrange a time to make it up.